 As STEPHEN COLLINS, star of 7th Heaven, said:

 “HOW TO SUCCEED IN HOLLYWOOD (WITHOUT LOSING YOUR SOUL) is full of wonderful interviews, tips, and research that anyone can put to work. . . .
 Written with real-world practicality, here’s a primer on how to break into the movie business while hanging on to your soul.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!